Meet the Advocates

 Marianne Young is a wife, mother of three, and special education advocate.
 Mrs. Young found her calling as an advocate for students with disabilities through her youngest child’s learning difficulties, and the challenges she faced while navigating the educational system on his behalf.

 Marianne has been recognized for her work by community leaders and education advocates throughout Columbus.
 In 2017, Marianne was honored by the NAACP with the "Community Hero Award."
 She was appointed to the Alternative Education- Community Advisory Committee for the Muscogee County School Board as subject matter expert (SME) in Special Education.
 Later that year, she was appointed to the district's Continuous Improvement Planning Committee.
 In 2018, she was chosen as a member of GeorgiaCAN's inaugural Advocacy Council, elected to the Executive Board of the Autism Hope Center, and appointed as a Network Leader for the Autism Society of Alabama.
 Marianne completed the training and competency exam for Registered Behavior Technicians (RBT) in 2019 and has been featured multiple times on the television show "Straight Forward with Gloria Strode" and on WLTZ's "Community Spotlight" with Nicole Jones.
 In 2020, Marianne was elected to the Board of Directors for Access 2 Independence, appeared in the Census 2020 promotional videos and sat on a national panel about obtaining a Free and Appropriate Public Education during a pandemic, representing both Georgia and Alabama.
 She was appointed by City Council to the Region Six Advisory Council for the Georgia Department of Behavioral Health and Developmental Disabilities, and is the author of "Raising Exceptional Children: A Guide to Understanding Learning Differences and Empowering Your Child."
-Raising Exceptional Children became the number one new release in disability parenting on Amazon, 19 days prior to its on-sale date.
+Raising Exceptional Children became the number one new release in disability parenting on Amazon.
+Most recently, Marianne has realized a long time dream of opening a non-profit to assist families with accessing community supports, offsetting the cost of advocacy services; and proudly serves as the Co-Director of Project Ability.

 Mrs. Young is a member of Council Of Parent Attorneys and Advocates (COPAA).